SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/js-console-f12.png)

-## Example: Creating a Console Application 'Hello JavaScript'
+## Problem: Creating a Console Application 'Hello JavaScript'
 Let's go back to our console program.
 We already have Visual Studio Code and we can start it.
 Then create a new **JavaScript file**: [**File**] &rarr; [**New File**]:

 ![](assets/chapter-1-images/00.Visual-studio-05.png)